postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 [![monitoring usage details](https://assets.postman.com/postman-docs/monitoring-usage-details.jpg)](https://assets.postman.com/postman-docs/monitoring-usage-details.jpg)

 > If you are concerned about or are surprised by overages, this is the place to go to find all of your team's active monitors in one place, plus information to help you and your team make informed decisions on items like monitoring frequency.

+### How Postman calculates monitor usage

+Postman calculates monitor usage based on the actual requests made during a run, which may not equate the number of requests in your collection.

+If you use `postman.setNextRequest()` to skip a request or run a request multiple times, Postman will take that into account when calculating usage.
+Postman will also count any requests required for [authorization](/docs/postman/sending-api-requests/authorization/).

 ## Running collections in a monitor